 First of all, page builders are like an “all-in-one” plugin.
-They have buttons, slideshows, contact forms, galleries, content grids, social sharing buttons, etc. in one package.
-If you don’t use a page builder, you’d have to install multiple plugins instead.
-One for social sharing buttons, one for slideshows, etc.
+They have buttons, slideshows, contact forms, galleries, content grids, social sharing buttons, etc. all in one package.
+If you don’t use a page builder, you’d have to install multiple plugins instead, one for each specific need.

-You might have to install a lot of them.
-Then, if you decide to go for the premium plugins, license fees pile up.
+As your requirements increase, you might have to install quite a lot of different plugins.
+And if you decide to go for premium plugins, license fees will start to add up.

-And then there’s the trouble of researching which one is the best along with the maintenance work that comes with having so many plugins installed.
+And then there’s the issue of researching which plugin is the best, along with the maintenance work that comes with having so many plugins installed.

 Templates and Layouts

-While we can get premium themes that will offer us tons of customization features and options, most of the time there aren’t many themes that meet our design standards up to the last minute.
+While we can get premium themes that will offer us many customization features and options, most of the time there aren’t many themes that meet ALL our design requirements.

 There’s no limit to what you can build.
 You can customize your pages in any way you want and in some cases, even your entire theme.

-Although you can make page builders even better by creating more customized designs by knowing how to write HTML and CSS codes, it is absolutely completely unnecessary.
+Although you can make page builders even better by creating more customized designs by knowing how to write HTML and CSS codes, it is NOT necessary.

-Most page builders, like Elementor and Beaver Builder comes with a drag and drop interface that helps you easily build pages without a single knowledge about what a <div> tag does.
+Most page builders, like Elementor and Beaver Builder, come with a drag and drop interface that helps you easily build pages without a single knowledge about what a <div> tag does.

-Now that’s this is out of the way, let’s start the comparison.
+Now that’s this is out of the way, let’s get on with the comparison.

 Elementor vs Beaver Builder: The Interface

-One of the most important things to consider when picking an application or software is the interface.
+One of the most important things to consider when picking an application or software is the User Interface.
 While it’s mostly about personal preference, it can be hard to use an application whose interface is not what you’re used to or not to your liking.

 So we’re going to take a look at both plugin’s “faces” or rather, interfaces.

 The interface alone doesn’t make a plugin great.
-There are other things to consider such as the availability of features and modules, etc. so be sure to read all the way to the end before making your decision.
+There are other things to consider such as the availability of features and modules, so be sure to read to the end before making your decision.